frodrigss/Pop-Pop-Ball/README.md

 🚫 **Restricted License**
 This project is **not** available for commercial use or personal projects.
 You are only permitted to fork this repository for educational and non-commercial purposes.
 Any unauthorized use is strictly prohibited.

-For more details, please refer to the `LICENSE` file.
+For more details, please refer to the [LICENSE.md] file.

 ## 📫 Contact